bbaserdem/Archlinux_Metadistribution/Install.md

 * Copy on write disabled (with chattr +C <dir>)
 ```

-* Paranthesis indicates not a subvolume; but a directory (for mount points).
+* Parenthesis indicates not a subvolume; but a directory (for mount points).
-* Asteriks indicates subvolumes for which CoW should be turned off.
+* Asterisks indicates subvolumes for which CoW should be turned off.

 ## Installation

 The installation steps are custom to my personal repo.
 Most convenient way to install is to mount hard drive to a computer.
 If not; adding the repos to live environment should be sufficient.
-The command to install is `pacstrap <mnt-point> sbp-base [sbp-gui]`
+The command to install is `pacstrap <mnt-point> things`

-WARNING: Do NOT install the `sbp-<comp.>` packages with pacstrap.
-The edited `/etc/fstab` will cause conflicts with the `base` packages.

 ### Personal repo